 First applications made from inside the UK must be registered by appointment at the Asylum Intake Unit (AIU) – formerly Asylum Screening Unit (ASU) – in Croydon in the South East of England unless the asylum seeker is in detention or unless an applicant successfully argues that they cannot be expected to travel to the AIU.
 This includes all applications not made at the port of entry, even if only hours after arrival and where the asylum seeker has left the port.
-New rules were laid in 2020, coming into force on 31 December 2020, to designate the place of claim.
+The Nationality and Borders Act 2022 enshrines in law the requirement to make an asylum claim at a ‘designated place’.
 It has been explained that this is to make clear that claims cannot be made in territorial waters and that anyone attempting to do so will be brought to the UK to make their claim.

 There is no government funding for fares to the AIU.
 Particularly where asylum seekers are newly arrived in the UK, and may be confused, disoriented and understanding little English, making this journey successfully is very problematic.

-At the screening interview, fingerprints are taken for comparison with databases including Eurodac and the route of travel is inquired into.
-As from 2021 access to Eurodac is limited to transfer requests made prior to the beginning of 2021.
+At the screening interview, fingerprints are taken and the route of travel is inquired into.
 The asylum seeker is asked basic details of their claim.
 Although confidential space is now provided for interviewing at the Croydon screening unit, there is no supervised childcare for this first stage of the process.
 The lack of childcare provision at the AIU remains an obstacle to disclosure of sensitive information such as an experience of torture or rape since children may be in the same room as the parent while information on the basis of the claim is taken.

-The government published new guidance relating to this stage of the process in 2018 and this was revised in 2020.
+The government published new guidance relating to this stage of the process in 2018 and has been revised on several occasions to reflect current law and policy.
 Although details of the asylum claim should not be required at this stage, a decision will be made as to which kind of procedure the application will be routed through, including inadmissibility (on Safe Third Country grounds) and suitability for detention.

 There is no provision for publicly funded legal assistance at the screening interview except for unaccompanied children.
 Applicants who have applied from within the UK may have had legal advice prior to screening, but those applying at a port will not have had that opportunity.
 The Screening Unit does not have direct access to appointments for legal representatives, but officers can use a public access part of the government website called ‘Find a Legal Adviser’ which enables a search for contact details of legal representatives listed by subject matter and by region.
 The officer can search in the region where the asylum seeker is going to be sent for initial accommodation (see Reception Conditions).
 There is no obligation on screening offices to help in finding legal representation.